| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 evaluated with names in it referencing the edge attributes.
 The

-input network may be referenced as .nw
+input network may be referenced as .nw.
+The expression's result

 is expected to be a vector of edge attribute values to be set on